VV Rajesh elected as first BJP mayor in Kerala | Politics

 BJP leader V V Rajesh was elected mayor of Thiruvananthapuram Corporation on Friday after the saffron party won 50 of the 101 wards, marking its first-ever victory in a municipal corporation in Kerala.

 Senior BJP leaders, including state president Rajeev Chandrasekhar, were present at the Thiruvananthapuram Corporation office to witness Rajesh being elected mayor of the state capital.
-Former Union minister V Muraleedharan and former BJP state president K Surendran were also present.
+Union Minister Suresh Gopi and former BJP state president K Surendran were also present.

 Rajesh later took the oath as the mayor of the Thiruvananthapuram Corporation.

-The BJP wrested control of the Corporation after nearly four decades of LDF rule.
+The BJP wrested control of the Corporation from the LDF after nearly four decades of LDF rule.

+He said he would see the 101 wards of the Thiruvananthapuram Corporation as a single unit and move forward together by holding everyone together.

+"Our target is to make Thiruvananthapuram one of the top three cities in the country in terms of development.
+We seek the cooperation of all to achieve this target," he said.

 In Kollam Corporation, UDF's A K Hafeez was elected mayor, while in Kochi Corporation, UDF councillor V K Minimol, a four-time councillor, was elected mayor.